zenml-io/zenml/examples/kubernetes/README.md

     -c ecr_registry
 zenml stack set kubernetes_stack
 ```

+Next, call `zenml stack up` to provision our metadata store.

 ## :computer: Run Pipeline Locally
 Now that our stack is set up, all of our ML code will automatically be executed